How the TowerBells Website is maintained

 The DOS emulation environment

 As implied above, the database of carillons of the world resides in a software environment that emulates an IBM-compatible personal computer (model AT/486) running the Disk Operating System (DOS) version 6.22.
 The reason for using that environment is to be able to use a set of DOS-based software that has no equivalent or replacement in more modern hardware and software environments.
-That software includes a text editor (Kedit), a file manager (Stereo Shell), the data-extraction program and a Borland Turbo Pascal compiler that is used for revising it.
+That software includes a text editor (Kedit), a file manager (Stereo Shell), the data-extraction program (written by Your Editor) and a Borland Turbo Pascal compiler that is used for revising it.

 Database maintenance